 Cracking the Enigma machine was key to gaining an advantage in WWII.
 But first, they had to figure out how it worked.

-Check your settings: The Enigma only worked if both ends of the conversation were using the same settings.
+The Enigma machine only worked if both ends of the conversation were using the same settings.
 To this end, the German military would issue sheets of daily Enigma settings that would be replaced at various frequencies – usually once a month.

-In any case, once the Enigma machine was correctly configured, it was time to send your message.
+In any case, once the Enigma machine was correctly configured, it was time to send the message.

-Now that we know how it was used, what made it so powerful?
+Now that we know how it was used, what made the Enigma so powerful?
 Why was it such a phenomenal challenge for the Allies to crack the Enigma’s code?

-The thing that made Enigma so hard to crack with contemporary means was that the settings changed with each keystroke.
+Enigma was so hard to crack with contemporary means because the settings changed with each keystroke.
 If you were to sit down at an Enigma machine right now and press the “A” key three times, you would get a different scrambled letter every time.
 As an example, the word “AARDVARK” could very well be scrambled into “GFKLRLWC” – and if I were to type it again later in my message, it could look completely different!